 As part of this committee you’ll assist the Registrar to assess the competency of members and students for the Certified Human Resources (CHRP) designation through exams.

 The Continuing Professional Development is important criteria for registered HR professionals to meet.
 Volunteers who are part of this committee are responsible for auditing every continuing professional development log referred by the Registrar to determine whether the continuing professional development requirement has been met in accordance with the criteria as established by the Board.
 This Committee also reviews every extension request for a member’s continuing professional development period to determine whether there are valid grounds to grant an extension in accordance with the Continuing Professional Development Extension Policy.

-This Committee is tasked with determining how adequate t applicant for the purpose of meeting the experience requirement for the Certified Human Resources Leader (CHRL) designation or for the purpose of meeting the coursework requirement for the Certified Human Resources Professional (CHRP) or the CHRL designation via the Alternate Route in accordance with the criteria as established by the Board.
+This Committee is tasked with determining the appropriateness and adequacy of the experience of each applicant for the purpose of meeting the experience requirement for the Certified Human Resources Leader (CHRL) designation or for the purpose of meeting the coursework requirement for the Certified Human Resources Professional (CHRP) or the CHRL designation via the Alternate Route in accordance with the criteria established by the Board.